Information For Young Carers

 For a Young Carer to receive a Young Carer Statement, a request can be made from the young carer themselves or from education, primary health care or other organisations/services supporting the young person.

 Most Young Carers and families will work with a Young Carers Worker from the local Carers Centre to help complete a Young Carers Statement.
-As part of the Young Carers Statement,
+As part of the Young Carers Statement, an Outcomes Based Support Plan may be created.

 The key objectives of young carers’ services are protection from inappropriate caring and ensuring young carers have the support they need to learn, develop and thrive and to enjoy positive childhoods.